-Can my team choose which League Events they play in?
+- Can my team choose which League Events they play in?

 Teams can indicate a preference for which League and events they will participate in as part of their season registration.
 Leagues will have a maximum number of spots available due to the capacity of different venues.
 Teams aren’t guaranteed their first choice.

 - What is the difference between a League Event and the Championship Tournament?

 - At League events, teams will have a pit area, go through robot inspections and then start playing matches.
 Each team should expect to play 5 matches at a League event.

 - At the Championships, all teams will check in and be assigned a pit table.
 Each team will have an assigned 10 minute Judging Interview in the morning where you will hand in your Engineering Notebook.
 After Opening Ceremonies, all teams will play in 5 Qualifying matches.
-The scores of these matches are added to the scores from League Play to rank the teams for Alliance Selection.
 The top four alliances will play off in the exciting Elimination Matches, followed by Closing Ceremonies and Awards.